What is Image Analysis?

 We recommend you use the Image Analysis 4.0 API if it supports your use case.
 Use version 3.2 if your use case is not yet supported by 4.0.

-You'll also need to use version 3.2 if you want to do image captioning and your Azure Computer Vision resource is outside these Azure regions: East US, France Central, Korea Central, North Europe, Southeast Asia, West Europe, and West US.
+You'll also need to use version 3.2 if you want to do image captioning and your Vision resource is outside these Azure regions: East US, France Central, Korea Central, North Europe, Southeast Asia, West Europe, and West US, East Asia.
 The image captioning feature in Image Analysis 4.0 is only supported in these Azure regions.
-Image captioning in version 3.2 is available in all Computer Vision regions.
+Image captioning in version 3.2 is available in all Azure AI Vision regions.

 You can analyze images to provide insights about their visual features and characteristics.
-All of the features in the list below are provided by the Analyze Image API.
+All of the features in this list are provided by the Analyze Image API.
 Follow a quickstart to get started.

 The version 4.0 image captioning model is a more advanced implementation and works with a wider range of input images.
-It is only available in the following geographic regions: East US, France Central, Korea Central, North Europe, Southeast Asia, West Europe, West US.
+It's only available in the following geographic regions: East US, France Central, Korea Central, North Europe, Southeast Asia, West Europe, West US.

 Version 4.0 also lets you use dense captioning, which generates detailed captions for individual objects that are found in the image.
 The API returns the bounding box coordinates (in pixels) of each object found in the image, plus a caption.
 You can use this functionality to generate descriptions of separate parts of an image.

 The version 4.0 smart cropping model is a more advanced implementation and works with a wider range of input images.
-It is only available in the following geographic regions: East US, France Central, Korea Central, North Europe, Southeast Asia, West Europe, West US.
+It's only available in the following geographic regions: East US, France Central, Korea Central, North Europe, Southeast Asia, West Europe, West US.

 You can also use the dedicated Face API for these purposes.
 It provides more detailed analysis, such as facial identification and pose detection.